grafana/faro-web-sdk/demo/README.md

 ## User Journey

-The next section will try to present the steps that a user usually does when navigating through a basic app and what useful data is collected from those actions.
+The next section will present the steps that a user usually does when navigating through the app and what useful data is collected from those actions.
 In some cases the mechanism behind is also explained.
 To check how to visualize the data, you can refer the one of the docs from the **Presentation** chapter.